-A member of the Expert Africa team visited Kwandwe Melton Manor most recently in May 2013; and then its design was a bit of a mish-mash – albeit a very luxurious one.
+A member of the Expert Africa team visited Kwandwe Melton Manor in early 2013; and then its design was a bit of a mish-mash – albeit a very luxurious one.
 However, since then it has been refurbished and its interior design has changed completely.
 To get an impression of how Melton Manor is now decorated and furnished, have a look at our gallery of promotional images, which contains more current photos than the Expert Africa gallery.
 Our impression is that its design is now more consistent and elegant than it used to be.

 We’re delighted that the Manor’s basic layout and facilities have not changed.
 This u-shaped private villa is still centred around a courtyard with four suites leading off it.
 The two sets of rooms on either side of it have interleading doors through which parents can directly enter their children’s rooms.

 Each of Kwandwe Melton Manor’s suites is similar in size and décor, with a large double bed in the centre of the room, a minibar and innovative “butler hatches" to ensure discrete room service.
 Each large, en-suite bathroom features a freestanding bath, double washbasins and a large glass-screened shower.
 Big windows make the most of the views.
 All rooms at Melton Manor are air-conditioned and possess under floor heating.
 Outside each suite you can find a private deck with comfortable wicker furniture.